iterative/dvc.org/content/docs/command-reference/plots/show.md

 - `--show-vega` - produce a [Vega-Lite](https://vega.github.io/vega-lite/) spec
   file instead of HTML.
 See `dvc plots` for more info.

-- `--open` - opens the generated plot in the browser automatically.
+- `--open` - open the HTML generated in a browser automatically.
+You can enable `dvc config plots.auto_open` to make this the default behavior.

 - `--no-header` - lets DVC know that CSV or TSV `targets` do not have a header.
   A 0-based numeric index can be used to identify each column instead of names.